-

 Sexual Violence: Iraq, Syria, Saudi Arabia.

+What can be done to stop sexual violence against women in Iraq and Syria?
 This morning, I had the privilege of joining experts on a panel hosted by the American Red Cross, Physicians for Human Rights, and other key groups.
+We focused on Iraq and Syria, and I also got into issues affecting women in…

 Repressive U.S. allies in the Middle East: Saudi Arabia, Qatar, and the battle against “Islamic State”